As D.J. Reed continues to shine for Seahawks, 49ers say ‘it made us sick’ to lose him

-In a season when not much has gone right for a 49ers team that last year made it to the Super Bowl, San Francisco on Sunday will come face-to-face with one of its bigger regrets of 2020 — Seattle defensive back D.J.
+Not much has gone right for the San Francisco 49ers since reaching last season’s Super Bowl.
+And on Sunday they will come face to face with one of their bigger 2020 regrets — Seahawks defensive back D.J.
 Reed.

-Reed began the year on the 49ers’ roster before the team tried to sneak him through waivers and onto Injured Reserve after he tore a pectoral muscle during an offseason workout.
+Reed began the season on the 49ers’ roster before they tried to sneak him through waivers and onto injured reserve after he tore a pectoral muscle during an offseason workout.

-Instead, the Seahawks claimed him — which meant keeping him on their active roster throughout training camp even though he couldn’t do anything — and waited patiently for Reed to get better.
+Instead, the Seahawks claimed him — which meant keeping him on their active roster throughout training camp even though he couldn’t do anything — and waited patiently for Reed to get healthy.

 Reed recovered two months into the season and has been a regular in Seattle’s secondary since — starting games at nickel back and both left and right cornerback.